LOtting/COG-01/README.md

 ## [Hello world](https://github.com/Goyapa/COG-01/tree/master/hello-world)
 Cloud9 IDE we prefer for our school programming workshop, cause of restrictions on school PCs.
 This integrated development environment (IDE) gives us a projectfolder structure, editor and a terminal.
-A full Ubuntu workspace in the cloud
+A full Ubuntu workspace in the cloud.

 ## [JavaScript basics](https://github.com/Goyapa/COG-01/tree/master/javascript-basics)
 Introduction to objects, functions and controll structures.